CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 ```

 You *SHOULD* include a [DOI](https://www.doi.org/index.html) whenever possible, either as ``@id`` or using the `sameAs` property.

+If there are no reference publications whatsoever then just omit this.

 ### 12. You *MAY* specify screenshots/screencasts and thumbnails using existing vocabulary from schema.org and codemeta.